abraha2/custoblocks-voice-assistant/README.md

 platform: latest Raspbery Pi OS, runnng on the Raspberry Pi

-Hotword (that word you say to make it listen): "system command"
+Default hotword (that word you say to make it listen): "system command"

 How to install:<br>
 After navigating to the repository's folder in the shell window, execute this command:<br>